surecart/surecart-wp-plugin/readme.txt

 = 2.3.1 - July 19th, 2023 =
 * Fix: Stripe Payment Element (beta) not loading under certain conditions during free trial with payment required.
 * Fix: Issue with post_modified_gmt and post_date_gmt not accurate for product pages.
+* Fix: PHP notice for PHP 8 if REMOTE_ADDR is not set.

 = 2.3.0 - July 17th, 2023 =
 * New: Paystack processor support for African merchants.